ydahal1/ydahal1/jokes.md

-What did the shy pebble wish for?
-That she was a little boulder.
+What do you get when you cross a snowman with a vampire?
+Frostbite.

 [
-Sat Apr 11 00:42:00 UTC 2026
+Sun Apr 12 00:47:35 UTC 2026
  ]